RocxRam/Boyle_Law_Simulator/README.md

 An interactive physics simulation built using Python and pygame to visualize Boyle's law and basic kinetic theory behavior.
 This project demonstrates the inverse relationship between pressure and volume in a confined gas chamber using a movable piston and animated gas molecules.

 ### PV=constant
+### P=(n*R*T)/V

+P for pressure, n for moles, R for Universal Gas Constant, V for volume and T for temperature.

 ## Features
-  Interactive volume control using custom-built sliders Dynamic piston movement based on gas volume Real-time pressure calculation using the ideal gas equation Animated gas molecules with wall collisions Adjustable amount of gas particles (moles)
+  Interactive volume control using custom-built sliders, Dynamic piston movement based on gas volume, Real-time pressure calculation using the ideal gas equation, Animated gas molecules with wall collisions, Adjustable amount of gas particles (moles),
-  Custom UI built entirely in pygame without external GUI libraries Smooth simulation loop and visual thermodynamics representation
+  Custom UI built entirely in pygame without external GUI libraries, Smooth simulation loop and visual thermodynamics representation.

 ## Language Used
   Python